Using Cruit Building Connections

 Using Others to Boost Your Image

 Ask AI to find small ways you are similar to successful people the contact already knows to use Social Proof.
 Mentioning shared high-level contacts or industry standards proves your standing before you even ask for anything.
-This quickly gets you recognized for the "hidden" jobs people don't post publicly.
+This quickly gets you recognized for the hidden jobs people never post publicly.
+Personalized connection requests achieve a 9.36% reply rate, nearly double the 5.44% rate of generic messages, according to LinkedIn outreach research (Expandi, 2025)—the social proof element is what drives that difference.

 7